 - oil to deep fry

-Soak the lentil for two hours.
+Soak the lentils for two hours.
 Drain and grind without any water to a slightly coarse paste.
 Mix with all the other ingredients, except oil and keep aside.